133rd Engineer Battalion: 103rd Infantry

-The 103rd Infantry arrived at the port of Boston on 6 April 1919 on the troopship USS America and was demobilized on 28 April 1919 at Camp Devens, Massachusetts.
+The 103rd Infantry arrived at the port of Boston on April 6, 1919, on the troopship USS America and was demobilized on April 28, 1919, at Camp Devens, Massachusetts.
 Per the National Defense Act of 1920, it was reconstituted in the National Guard in 1921, assigned to the 43rd Division, and allotted to Maine.
-It was reorganized on 22 November 1921 at Farmington, Maine, by consolidation of the 2nd and 3rd Infantry Regiments, Maine National Guard and designated as the 171st Infantry.
-It was re-designated as the 103rd Infantry on 31 December 1921.
+It was reorganized on November 22, 1921, at Farmington, Maine, by consolidation of the 2nd and 3rd Infantry Regiments, Maine National Guard, and designated as the 171st Infantry.
+It was redesignated as the 103rd Infantry on December 31, 1921.
 The regimental headquarters was relocated in 1922 to Portland, Maine.
-The regiment conducted annual summer training most years at Camp Keyes, Maine, and some years at Camp Devens, Massachusetts or Fort Ethan Allen, Vermont.
-The 103rd Infantry was inducted into active federal service at home stations on 24 February 1941 and moved to Camp Blanding, Florida, where it arrived on 13 March 1941.
+The regiment conducted annual summer training most years at Camp Keyes, Maine, and some years at Camp Devens, Massachusetts, or Fort Ethan Allen, Vermont.
+The 103rd Infantry was inducted into active federal service at home stations on February 24, 1941, and moved to Camp Blanding, Florida, where it arrived on March 13, 1941.

 240th Coast Artillery

-The 54th Artillery Regiment, Coast Artillery Corps, was demobilized on 13 March 1919.
+The 54th Artillery Regiment, Coast Artillery Corps, was demobilized on March 13, 1919.
 Coast artillery units were reorganized in the Maine National Guard in 1920–21 with old and new coast defense companies.
-The companies were designated as the 1st Coast Defense Command, Coast Artillery Corps, Maine National Guard, on 15 May 1922, and assigned to the Harbor Defenses of Portland.
+The companies were designated as the 1st Coast Defense Command, Coast Artillery Corps, and Maine National Guard on May 15, 1922, and assigned to the Harbor Defenses of Portland.
 The eight National Guard coast defense command headquarters constituted after World War I were, in effect, regimental headquarters for their assigned batteries in their harbor defenses, but their role in mobilization remained unclear.
-A regimental organization was later formally effected in National Guard coast artillery units, and Maine's 1st Coast Defense Command. became the regimental headquarters of the 240th Artillery Regiment (Harbor Defense), Coast Artillery Corps, which was organized and federally recognized on 11 July 1922, and redesignated as the 240th on 17 September 1923.
+A regimental organization was later formally effected in National Guard coast artillery units, and Maine's 1st Coast Defense Command. became the regimental headquarters of the 240th Artillery Regiment (Harbor Defense), Coast Artillery Corps, which was organized and federally recognized on July 11, 1922, and redesignated as the 240th on September 17, 1923.
 It was intended to be organized as a 12-battery regiment.
-Again redesignated on 14 May 1924 as the 240th Coast Artillery Regiment (Harbor Defense).
-The regiment, or elements thereof, was called up to perform the following state duties: two batteries for relief duties in connection with a major fire in Thurston, Maine, 15–17 September 1924; Batteries C and H for fighting a forest fire in Sagadahoc County, Maine, 3–13 September 1926.
-Reorganized in 1931 from 12 to 9 batteries and organized as follows; 1st Battalion as harbor defense; 2nd Battalion as 155 mm gun, tractor drawn; 3rd Battalion as antiaircraft.
-Relieved from the Harbor Defenses of Portland on 1 October 1933 and assigned to the General Headquarters Reserve.
+Again redesignated on May 14, 1924, as the 240th Coast Artillery Regiment (Harbor Defense), the regiment, or elements thereof, was called up to perform the following state duties: two batteries for relief duties in connection with a major fire in Thurston, Maine, September 15–17, 1924; Batteries C and H for fighting a forest fire in Sagadahoc County, Maine, September 3–13, 1926.
+Reorganized in 1931 from 12 to 9 batteries and organized as follows; 1st Battalion as harbor defense; 2nd Battalion as 155mm gun, tractor drawn; 3rd Battalion as antiaircraft.
+Relieved from the Harbor Defenses of Portland on October 1, 1933, and assigned to the General Headquarters Reserve.
 Reassigned to the Harbor Defenses of Portland in 1938.
 Conducted annual summer training at Fort Williams, Maine, 1921–40.
-Inducted into federal service at home stations on 16 September 1940 at Portland, and transferred to Fort McKinley, Maine, arriving there on 23 September 1940, where it assumed the mission of manning batteries in the Harbor Defenses of Portland.
+Inducted into federal service at home stations on September 16, 1940, at Portland, and transferred to Fort McKinley, Maine, arriving there on September 23, 1940, where it assumed the mission of manning batteries in the Harbor Defenses of Portland.